 But history proves that Gold is in fact the ultimate bubble.

 5 years after the 1929 stock market crash, gold’s investment purchasing power rose 17 times.
 From 1970 to 1979 it rose 15 times.
-But from 2000 to now gold is up 6.3 times.
+But from 2000 to now gold is up over 9 times.

-So with only a 6.3 fold rise so far in this bull market, the ultimate bubble seems like it is a few years away yet.
-Or put another way gold is in fact the anti-bubble, the ultimate extinguisher of debt as per John Exter’s Inverse liquidity pyramid shown above (a whole other topic in and of itself.
+So with only a 9 fold rise so far in this bull market, the ultimate bubble seems like it is a few years away yet.
+Or put another way, gold is in fact the anti-bubble, the ultimate extinguisher of debt as per John Exter’s Inverse liquidity pyramid shown above (a whole other topic in and of itself.
 See: Silver Versus the World (and Exter’s Inverted Liquidity Pyramid)).

 But the oft-asked question is “When will I know it’s time to sell my gold?”

 Unfortunately there is not likely to be someone holding up a sign proclaiming “The top is in – Sell Gold Now!”
-However history shows there may be some not quite so literal signs we can still look out for.
+However, history shows there may be some not quite so literal signs we can still look out for.

 Below is a list of them and our verdict on their “bubblishness”.